--- Create process model

 points(positions(toa_ppm), pch = 17, col = 'red')

 Considering we’re concerned about the presence of reflected detections — which TDOA positioning can’t take into account — we don’t place much trust in these filtered & smoothed estimates.
-For Kalman filter post processing, it’s crucial that you have a reasonable degree of trust in the error measures (i.e. covariance matrices) returned by the position estimates.
+For Kalman filter post processing, it’s crucial that you have a reasonable degree of trust in the error measures (i.e. covariance matrices) attached to your position estimates.

 • Johnson, D. S., London, J. M., Lea, M.-A., Durban, J. W. 2008.
 Continuous-Time Correlated Random Walk Model for Animal Telemetry Data.
 Ecology, 89(5), 1208–1215.